johnswyou/pywddff/README.md

 Python package to perform feature engineering using wavelet transforms, geared towards those who work with tabular data and machine learning models to forecast time series.

+## About the name

+`pywddff` stands for "Python Wavelet Data Driven Forecasting Framework".
+WDDFF is an approach to combining wavelet transform generated features and machine learning for forecasting time series.
+The WDDFF paper can be found [here](https://www.sciencedirect.com/science/article/abs/pii/S0022169418303317).

 ## Installation

 This package is not yet listed on the Python Package Index (PyPI).
 You can use `poetry install` to install `pywddff` by first cloning this repository and then running `poetry install` from the root directory.
 Please note that you must have `poetry` already installed and available from your terminal.
 See [here](https://python-poetry.org/docs/master/) for instructions on installing `poetry` on your system.